 Jump Start Your Career GrowthStay

 Uncommon Thinking for the Common Good™Stay

-The ECAR Study of Undergraduate Students and Information Technology, 2008—Roadmap
+The ECAR Study of Undergraduate Students and Information Technology, 2009—Roadmap

-This ECAR roadmap synthesizes the important issues and recommended actions drawn from The ECAR Study of Undergraduate Students and Information Technology, 2008, by Gail Salaway and Judith Borreson Caruso, with Mark R. Nelson.
-This 2008 ECAR research study is a longitudinal extension of the 2004, 2005, 2006, and 2007 ECAR studies of students and information technology.
-The study is based on quantitative data from a spring 2008 survey of 27,317 freshmen and seniors at 90 four-year institutions and eight two-year institutions; student focus groups that included input from 75 students at four institutions; and analysis of qualitative data from 5,877 written responses to open-ended questions.
-In addition to studying student ownership, experience, behaviors, preferences, and skills with respect to information technologies, the 2008 study also includes a special focus on student participation in social networking sites.
+This ECAR roadmap synthesizes the important issues and recommended actions drawn from The ECAR Study of Undergraduate Students and Information Technology, 2009, by Shannon Smith, Gail Salaway, and Judith Borreson Caruso, with an Introduction by Richard N. Katz.
+This 2009 ECAR research study is a longitudinal extension of the 2004, 2005, 2006, 2007, and 2008 studies.
+It is based on quantitative data from a spring 2009 survey of 30,616 freshmen and seniors at 103 four-year institutions and students at 12 two-year institutions; student focus groups that included input from 62 students at 4 institutions; and review of qualitative data from written responses to open-ended questions.
+In addition to studying student ownership, experience, behaviors, preferences, and skills with respect to information technologies, the 2009 study also includes a special focus on student ownership and use of Internet-capable handheld devices.

-Citation for this work: Caruso, Judith Borreson and Gail Salaway.
-“The ECAR Study of Undergraduate Students and Information Technology, 2008 Roadmap” (Roadmap).
-Boulder, CO: EDUCAUSE Center for Analysis and Research, 2008, available from http://www.educause.edu/ecar.
+Citation for This Work: Caruso, Judith Borreson, Shannon Smith, and Gail Salaway.
+“The ECAR Study of Undergraduate Students and Information Technology, 2009—Roadmap” (Roadmap).
+Boulder, CO: EDUCAUSE Center for Analysis and Research, 2009, available from http://www.educause.edu/ecar.